PostgreSQL Array: Functions, Type, Example

 Modifying PostgreSQL Array

-Step 1) To update the second contact of user with id of 3, run the following command:
+Step 1) To update the second contact of the user with an id of 3, run the following command:

 UPDATE Employees